Wandalen/willbe/doc/version2.eng/concept/Criterions.md

 ![criterion.export.png](./Images/criterion.export.png)

 This module has one regular build and one export.
-The `will .build` command will execute the build` build::release `, and` will .export` command will execute the build for export `build::export`.
-Both builds are default builds because they have `default : 1`, and therefore the commands for their constructing do not require any additional arguments.
+The `will .build` command will execute the build` build::release ` and` will .export` command will execute the build for export `build::export`.
+Both builds are default builds because they have `default : 1`.Therefore the commands for their construction do not require any additional arguments.

 ### Resources which do not have the criterion